jfriedson/rust-deep-learning-framework/README.md

 Currently, all work is done on the CPU.
 Now focused on accelerating computation using OpenCL and/or Cuda.

 ### Example of training
+Using a single hidden layer of 4 neurons, leaky ReLU activations, MSE error, and SGD.

 Training targets:\
 ![training target](./readme_assets/simple_example-target.png)